xp4t/multi-fpga-xsdb-programming/README.md

 after 2000
 ```

 Starts with a clean slate — resets the board and waits for two seconds before moving on.
+This might turn into an error if the previously selected target is a PL Device and not an APU.
+So you can avoid this if it hits up an error.

 ---